George Gordon (animator)

-George Gordon (September 2, 1906 – May 24, 1986) was an American film and TV animator and director of animated productions.
-Starting in film in 1930, he moved to TV in its early days.
+George Gordon (September 2, 1906 – May 24, 1986) was an American film and television animator and director of animated films.
+Starting in film in 1930, he animated and directed for Terrytoons and Metro-Goldwyn-Mayer and later on moved to Television in its early days.
 Gordon is credited with hundreds of cartoons from 1937 through 1983.

 Biography

 Gordon began working with animation in 1930 at the Terrytoons Studio as an animator on the Jesse and James and Farmer Al Falfa Cartoons.
-Gordon was later promoted to the director position on animations such as:
+Gordon was later promoted to a director on animations such as: